-One of the things Argentina does offer in favor of investors is low startup costs.
+One of the things Argentina does offer that favors investors is low startup costs.
 This is why many businesses choose Argentina to incorporate a Latin American hub.
 The minimum capital required for incorporating a Limited Liability Company in the country is just US $300, which reduces barriers to entry and enables businesses to start operations as quickly as possible.

-With a growing number of exciting startups in Argentina to watch, the country’s economy will experience an influx of new businesses in the coming years.
+With a growing number of exciting startups to watch, Argentina’s economy will experience an influx of new businesses in the coming years.
 With such little startup capital required, investors and entrepreneurs with varied investment capital can get started.

-Whether you’re a foreign investor looking to form a company in Argentina or a local entrepreneur, understanding the laws surrounding directorship is crucial for long-term growth.
+Whether you are a foreign investor looking to form a company in Argentina or a local entrepreneur, understanding the laws surrounding directorship is crucial for long-term growth.
 All Argentine companies are required to have a majority of resident directors.
-If you’re not from the country, then you will need to find local business partners or pay for a company to represent your firm and serve as a director in order to bypass the requirements for company incorporation.
+If you are not an Argentine national, then you will need to find local business partners or pay for a company to represent your firm and serve as a director in order to bypass the directorship requirements for company incorporation.

 You must lodge annual company returns, confirming the details of your company.
-This includes names and addresses of your directors, the address of the principal business site, and details on your shareholders and their shareholdings.
-It’s important to keep a record of all of your shareholders’ and directors’ personal information and make them aware their personal information will be submitted to the government.
+This includes the names and addresses of your directors, the address of the principal business site, and details on your shareholders and their shareholdings.
+It is important to keep a record of all of your shareholders’ and directors’ personal information and make them aware that their personal information will be submitted to the government.

-It’s also important to note that, whilst company secretaries are not required when forming a new business in Argentina, they are recommended to ensure Corporation Act compliance.
+It is also important to note that, whilst company secretaries are not required when forming a new business in Argentina, they are recommended to ensure compliance with the Corporation Act.

 Whether launching a new business in Argentina or an Argentine sales branch of a multinational company, you must get authorization from the Central Bank for the repatriation of all profits.
 This is critical – even more so if you have a foreign director or shareholder – in order to deliver profits and assets to the right people without falling foul of the law.

-When growing your business in Argentina, it’s recommended to work with an accountant or bookkeeper who can keep on top of your finances and ensure compliance.
+When growing your business in Argentina, it is recommended you work with an accountant or bookkeeper who can keep on top of your finances and ensure compliance with financial reporting.
 Indeed, failure to provide your corporation’s appropriate profit and losses can result in fines or prosecution.
-It’s not worth the risk of doing it on your own alongside the other demands that forming a new business requires.
+Doing so on your own, alongside the other demands that forming a new business requires, is not worth the risk.
 Be aware that you cannot remove assets from your company and distribute them to shareholders as and when desired.
 Playing by the books will ensure your business stays within the law and enjoys long-term success.

-Gender laws in Argentina should also be considered.
-It’s illegal to discriminate against an employee based on their gender, race, religion or sexual orientation.
-Make sure you weave this consideration into your recruitment strategy to ensure compliance, and create a diverse team to bolster your growth.
+Another aspect that falls under corporate legal compliance in Argentina is gender laws.
+It is illegal to discriminate against an employee based on their gender, race, religion, or sexual orientation.
+Make sure you weave this consideration into your recruitment strategy to ensure compliance and create a diverse team to bolster your growth.

 It’s vital to seek corporate law advice when starting a business in Argentina.
 Biz Latin Hub is best placed to assist in your entry or expansion into Argentina and Latin America.
 Whether you have spotted a gap in the market and want to operate in the country, or have plans to expand but need guidance on compliance, our team of lawyers and legal experts are on hand to help.

-To find out more, contact us on [email protected], and check our site regularly for more guides and assistance on operating legally in Argentina in order to maximise your profitability.
+To find out more, get in contact with our team of experts today and check our site regularly for more guides and assistance on corporate legal compliance in Argentina in order to maximize your profitability.